tim-mcdonnell/ncaa-prediction-model/docs/development/ai-coding-agent-guide.md

 # AI Coding Agent Guide

-This guide is designed for AI coding agents working on the NCAA Basketball Prediction Model.
-It provides a high-level overview of the project architecture, development practices, and common pitfalls to avoid.
+This guide provides essential information for AI coding agents working on the NCAA Basketball Prediction Model.
+It covers project architecture, development practices, and common pitfalls to avoid.

 ## Quick Reference